--Michael Morgan, Intergen 6 Steps to Accelerating Your Sales in 2016 | 12
+-Michael Morgan, Intergen

-Measure and Optimize Your Social Selling on LinkedIn
+STEP 6 Measure and Optimize Your Social Selling on LinkedIn

 Top social sellers on LinkedIn can increase their sales opportunities by up to 45% and are more likely to hit their quotas than other sales professionals.
 But success doesn't happen overnight.